AriFordsham/GHCWiki/commentary/rts/memory-ordering.md

 There are various architectures about memory ordering (see [here](https://en.wikipedia.org/wiki/Memory_ordering)).
 GHC needs to correspond to each sort.

-  * Strong memory ordering (TSO):
+  * Strong memory ordering:
     * X86, SPARC in TSO mode

   * Weak memory ordering:
     * ARM, PowerPC

-On weakly ordering machines, store-store and load-load instructions may be also reorderd.
+On weakly ordering machines, store-store and load-load instructions may be also reordered.
 So we need appropriate memory barriers.